-The Pennsylvania State Board of Social Workers, Marriage and Family Therapists, Professional Counselors is the governing board which issues the Pennsylvania social work license.
+The Pennsylvania State Board of Social Workers, Marriage and Family Therapists, Professional Counselors is the governing board that issues the Pennsylvania social work license.
 We’ve pulled information from their website (and others) to lay out easy to follow guidelines on what an applicant must do in order to obtain a license, but it’s always a good idea to check out their website as well for yourself, which can be found by clicking here, or just give them a ring at (717) 783-1389.

 Okay, so you’re about to graduate with your MSW and the question is, what do you do next?
 Let’s take a look…

 STEP 2 - Apply for Your LSW License in Pennsylvania

-- The very first thing you’re going to need to do is register with the Pennsylvania Licensing System (PALS) and create an account.
-This is the web portal where all your online state licensing and renewals through the PA board of social workwill be done.
+- The very first thing you’re going to need to do is to register with the Pennsylvania Licensing System (PALS) and create an account.
+This is the web portal where all your online state licensing and renewals through the PA board of social work will be done.

 - Next, you’ll want to find the state licensing form for LSW applicants, fill it out, and submit it for approval.
 And DON’T FORGET the $25 application fee.

-- In PA, you can actually begin this process in your last semester of your graduate program, but the Dean/Chairperson/Registrar of your school must submit the final page of the application titled “Verification of Social Work Education.”
+- In PA, you can actually begin this process in the last semester of your graduate program, but the Dean/Chairperson/Registrar of your school must submit the final page of the application titled “Verification of Social Work Education.”

 - If you’ve already graduated, then you will just need to have an official transcript sent directly to the PA board of social work.